Skip to main content

 • The Shipleys of Maryland Award for Academic Record

-History Majors are also encouraged to apply for other college and university awards such as the UMD Libraries Award for Undergraduate Research which a number of History Majors have won in the past.
+History Majors are also encouraged to apply for other college and university awards such as the UMD Libraries Award for Undergraduate Research which a number of History Majors have won.
 History Majors may also be nominated for other awards in the College of the Arts and Humanities and the University of Maryland.